shrrynsh/Diifusion_beats_gans_reproducibility/README.md

 While reproducing the results, several challenges were encountered:

-- **Compute limitations**: Running large-scale experiments on full ImageNet with sufficient samples was not feasible.
-The original paper benefits from far greater computational resources, which directly impacts FID and other evaluation scores.
+- **Compute limitations**: Due to limited computation resources available sampling across different resolution took longer time.
+Also several important experiments and results mentioned in the paper could not be reproduced due to limited compute.
-- **Sample size differences**: Due to compute constraints, evaluation was performed on smaller batches (5,000–13,000 samples) compared to the paper’s full-scale evaluation.
-This introduces variability in the reported metrics.
+- **Sample size differences**: Due to limited compute, evaluations were performed on small batches (5000-13000) whereas authors of the paper used 50000 samples for evalutation due to this reproduced results differ from those reported in paper.
-- **Training stability**: Long training runs are sensitive to hyperparameters and infrastructure interruptions, which occasionally led to divergence or incomplete runs.

-As a result, my reproduced results differ from those in the paper.
-However, the overall trends remain consistent: precision generally increases with higher resolutions, while recall decreases.